DataTalksClub/data-engineering-zoomcamp/cohorts/2026/workshops/dlt/dlt_homework.md

 ### Step 2: Set Up the dlt MCP Server (If Not Already Done)

+In Cursor, go to **Settings → Tools & MCP → New MCP Server**.
+This will open (or create) the `.cursor/mcp.json` file.

-Create a file at `.cursor/mcp.json` with the following contents:
+Add the following configuration:

 ```json
 {